Barcelona

 Hotel Boutique Mirlo Barcelona

 L'Hotel Boutique Mirlo Barcelona occupies a 1920s villa on the Avinguda del Tibidabo, halfway between the centre and the mountain.
 We sleep in just 15 rooms, all different, with oak parquet, velvet headboards and white marble bathrooms.
 The outdoor pool overlooks Barcelona, surrounded by palms and teak sun loungers, we linger there for hours.
 The spa offers massages and treatments in two cosy cabins, dim lighting, Catalan essential oils.
-Service is attentive without being intrusive, we feel like guests of wealthy friends.
-From 326,7 € a night, a rate justified by the intimacy of the place and the 9,5/10 score on 860 reviews.
-We recommend for a weekend off the tourist trail ✨
+The service is attentive without being intrusive, we feel like guests in the home of wealthy friends.
+From 326,7 € per night, a rate justified by the intimacy of the place and the 9.5/10 score on 860 reviews.
+We recommend it for a weekend off the tourist trails ✨

 What makes this hotel unique

-• Outdoor pool with panoramic city views, open April-October
+• Outdoor pool with panoramic city view, open April-October

 • Spa with two treatment cabins, massages by appointment